matthew56391/UTSA-VIVA/README.md

 Early introductory labs have been intentionally omitted to keep the repository focused on more substantial work.

-All code was written and tested on the VIVA UTSA board.
+All code was developed and validated on the VIVA UTSA embedded systems board (PIC16F1829).